 What to Expect for the Rest of 2026

-The areas closest to the border crossing will see the strongest pressure.
-Centro is the obvious target for commuters who want to minimise their walk to work.
+The treaty provisional application date is 15 July 2026.
+With weeks rather than months to go, demand is already feeding through into listings.
+The barrios closest to the border crossing face the strongest pressure.
+Centro is the obvious target for commuters who want the shortest walk to work.
 Alcaidesa will continue attracting the higher-end market.

-Atunara remains the value play.
-It is further from the crossing and less polished, but for anyone priced out of Centro or Alcaidesa, it offers genuinely affordable rents in a town that is only getting more expensive.
+La Atunara remains the value play.
+Further from the crossing and less polished, but for anyone priced out of Centro or Alcaidesa it offers the most accessible rents in a town that is becoming more expensive quarter by quarter.

 La Linea's housing stock is not growing fast enough to match incoming demand.
-There is some new construction, particularly in Alcaidesa, but the older parts of town have limited new development.
-This supply constraint is part of why prices are rising so sharply.
-More demand, same supply, higher rents.
+Some new construction is underway in Alcaidesa, but the older parts of town have limited new development coming through.
+More demand against a broadly fixed supply base is the structural reason prices are rising and will likely continue to do so through the second half of 2026.

 Should You Lock In a Rental Now?

-If you are already planning to move to La Linea, or you are a cross-border worker looking to switch from a Gibraltar rental, the current prices are likely the lowest you will see for a while.
-The treaty is signed.
-The fence is coming down before summer.
-Every month that passes brings more demand into the market.
+If you are planning to move to La Linea, or you are a cross-border worker considering leaving a Gibraltar rental, current prices are likely among the lowest you will see for some time.
+The treaty provisional application is weeks away.
+Every week that passes brings more competition for available stock.

-For those interested in the broader property purchase market, lalineaproperties.com covers sale prices and investment opportunities across La Linea's different barrios.
+For buyers rather than renters, lalineaproperties.com covers sale prices and investment opportunities across La Linea's different barrios.

 The Bottom Line

 La Linea rents are going up.
-The treaty accelerates that trend by making the town far more practical for anyone working in Gibraltar.
-Current prices, while rising, are still a fraction of what you would pay across the border.
-The gap between a Gibraltar salary and La Linea living costs is the biggest financial advantage in the region.
-And with the border fence coming down, accessing that advantage just got a lot easier.
+The Gibraltar treaty, with provisional application from 15 July 2026, accelerates that trend by making the town far more practical for anyone earning a Gibraltar salary.
+Current prices, while climbing, remain a fraction of Gibraltar housing costs.
+That gap is the biggest financial advantage in the region.
+With the open border arriving in July, accessing it is about to get a lot easier.